AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 This section describes how to call the APIs provided by the Agora Chat SDK to implement chat room features.

-### Manage chat room members

-#### Remove a member from a chat room
+### Remove a member from a chat room

 Only the chat room owner and admins can call `DeleteRoomMembers` to remove the specified member from a chat room.
-Once removed from the chat room, this member receives the `OnRemovedFromRoom` callback, while the other members receive the `OnMemberExitedFromRoom`.
+Once removed from the chat room, this member receives the `OnRemovedFromRoom` callback, while all the other members receive the `OnMemberExitedFromRoom`.
 After being removed from a chat room, this user can join the chat room again.

 The following code sample shows how to remove a member from a chat room: